WeBankFinTech/DataSphereStudio/web/docs/en_US/ch2/Compilation.md

 ### Prerequisites

 Install Node.js on your computer.
 Download Link:  [http://nodejs.cn/download/](http://nodejs.cn/download/).
-Recommend using the latest stable version.
+Latest version may not compatible use tested version recommend（v10.16.2、v-14.15.0）.
+If you don't have front-end development experience，please use in Linux instead of Windows

 **Only do this step at the first time.**